Audiences

 1. Click Add dataFind people or Find companies to open a search.

-2. Narrow your search using parameters like Job title and Experience.
+2. Narrow your search using parameters like Job title, Experience, and Technographics (for Find Companies).

 3. Click ContinueSave to People/Companies.

-• Note: This sends your search results to a draft version—it won't combine them with your existing Audience data.
+• This sends your search results to a draft — it won't combine them with your existing Audience data until you commit.

 4. In your draft, click Enrich to bulk enrich and refine your data, keeping only high-quality leads.